B2B Marketing Attribution for Beginners

 Table of contents

-What is an attribution framework and why does it matter?
+What is B2B marketing attribution and why does it matter?

 Mapping marketing channels